Bank Account Validation

 : the bank account failed our validation process and a new bank account must be providedfailed_payment

-: an attempted payment to this bank account has failed and a new bank account must be providedverification_pending
+: an attempted payment to this bank account has failed and a new bank account must be provided

 Documentation around the values these fields can contain can be seen in our API reference here.